carterbchris/carterbchris/README.md

    - React
    - Javascript

-🔭 I’m currently working on (TheOdinProject.com) and another (freeCodeCamp) certificate!
+🔭 I’m currently working with #100Devs and (TheOdinProject.com)!

 🚀 Want to get in touch or see my portfolio?